e-CLOSE/Toolbox/Tools/ClassTools.net.md

 ## Detailed description & quick guide

-ClassTools.net includes planty of free quizzes, games, activitiesand diagrams which can be use as templates to create ones own activities.
+ClassTools.net includes planty of free quizzes, games, activities and diagrams which can be use as templates to create ones own activities.

 Each template can be saved as a stand-alone HTML file or as a Widget that can be embedded into a blog or wiki - as long as it is non-commercial (commerical use is allowed via a premium subscription).
 However, downloaded HTML files still need to communicate with the ClassTools server and therefore require a computer to have an internet connection.